Apache Axis2 JSON and REST with Spring Boot 3 User's Guide

 The JWTAuthenticationFilter class expects a token from the web services JSON client in the form of "Authorization: Bearer mytoken".

-Axis2 web services are installed via a WEB-INF/services directory that contains files with an .aar extention for each service.
+Axis2 web services are installed via a WEB-INF/services directory that contains files with an .aar extension for each service.
 These aar files are similar to jar files, and contain a services.xml that defines the web service behavior.
 The pom.xml supplied in this guide generates these files.

 Tip: don't expose methods in your web services that are not meant to be exposed, such as getters and setters.
 Axis2 determines the available methods by reflection.
 For JSON, the message name at the start of the JSON received by the Axis2 server defines the Axis2 operation to invoke.
 It is recommended that only one method per class be exposed as a starting point.
 The place to add method exclusion is the services.xml file: